timm/gold/src/table.md

 }
 ```

-Updating tables means updating the `Row`s and `Col`umns.
+Updating tables means updating the `Row`s and columns.
 The first how
-is the `headers` list which is a list of names from the `Col`umns.
+is the `headers` list which is a list of names from the columns.

 ```awk
 function TableInc(i,row,      c) {